kennethlynne/generator-angular-xl/README.md

 - Deploy to your [GitHub page](http://pages.github.com/) in one command: ```grunt deploy```
 - Intercept calls to an API and provide a [mock API](#crud-mock) to do fast prototyping
 - Use [models](#model) and [repositories](#repository) to avoid monolithic `dataService`s to interact with a back-end
-- Generate `manifest.appcache` to allow your application to be consumed offline.
-It will handle busting cache for you by renaming files and adding a hash of the folder to the manifest.
+- Generate `manifest.appcache` to allow your application to be consumed offline (automatically revving filenames too)

+### Roadmap:
+- Support ES6 transpilation
+- Support coffescript
+- Support Jade
+- Add demo application
+- Support associations, validation and basic ORM functionality (ngSymbiosis.Model)
+- Support caching to localStorage or similar of models and `$http` requests (offline, spotty connection, change tracking etc.) (ngSymbiosis.Repository)
+- Support build targets (Cordova/Phonegap (iOS, Android), Chrome app, Web-app, Firefox OS app, Chrome plugin)
+- Move generator templates into the project, so that the templates may be configured on a per project basis
+- Support Gulp for build instead, or in combination with, grunt
+- Add protractor tests
+- Better documentation

 Maintainer: [Kenneth Lynne](https://github.com/kennethlynne)